 The coaching approach to leadership can be challenging for many professionals at first.
 It has a set of different demands to other management styles, and perhaps requires a more proactive strategy.
 It requires leaders to be fully engaged with their own professional development as well as that of their team.
 The rewards from incorporating a coaching style are tangible, however.

 At Leadership Success, we’re committed to spreading the benefits of a coaching leadership style through our programme of leadership training.
-An expert coach leads focused learning that goes way beyond a standard leadership course.
+Our expert leadership coaches lead focused learning that goes way beyond a standard leadership course.
 They work intensively with you to help you achieve your goals.

 We’ve coached over 25,000 leaders at all levels and our results speak for themselves.
-On average, participants have seen a 40% increase in their performance and 97% of our participants said they were either satisfied or very satisfied.
+Using a variety of leadership assessment tools, on average, participants have seen a 40% increase in their performance and 97% of our participants said they were either satisfied or very satisfied.